fp7mplane/protocol-ri/doc/protocol-spec.md

 coordination of heterogeneous network measurement components: probes and repositories that measure, analyze, and store network measurements, data derived from measurements, and other ancillary data about elements of the network.
-The architecture is defined in terms of a single protocol, described in this document.
+The architecture is defined in terms of relationships between components and clients which communicate using the mPlane protocol, which is defined in this document.

 This document is the work of the mPlane consortium, specifically B. Trammell, M. Kühlewind, M. Mellia, A. Finamore, S. Pentassuglia, G. De Rosa, F. Invernizzi, M. Milanesio, D. Rossi, S. Niccolini, I. Leontiadis, T. Szemethy, B. Szabó, R. Winter, M. Faath, B. Donnet, and D. Papadimitriou.
 It reflects Version 1 of the mPlane protocol.